ZhenbangYou/SysY-Front-End/README.md

 ## Ways to Avoid Bugs
 There are mainly 2 ways:
-  - Building thorough bug reporting and debugging tools.
+  - Building thorough bug reporting mechanisms and debugging tools.
   - Lowering complexity as much as possible. (***Occam's Razor***)

 Nearly all of my classmates choose the former; however, I prefer the latter.
 Just as discussed above, this is the fundamental reason for one-pass scheme.
 In additions, incremental developing helps a lot.
-Specifically, by dividing the project into several tasks as shown above and testing each part once finishing, a miracle occurred that I do not even need to debug after the whole project is done, which is extremely time-saving.
+Specifically, by dividing the project into several tasks as shown above and testing each part on finishing, a miracle occurred that I do not even need to debug after the whole project is done, which is extremely time-saving.

+## Thoughts of Each Step
+### Step 1 REX & CFG
+Regular expressions are quite easy to write, at least except for multiple-line comments, which can be done by translating a DFA.
+Maybe the fatal thing is not to leave out "\r".
+Context free grammars are easy too, although a liiter harder than REX.
+Modifications of given EBNF is indispensible, which can be done mechanically.
+Whereas, there is something like associativity that requires further thinking, which may be delayed to latter parts, however.
+### Step 2 Variable Declarations
+Now we only care about variables other than constants.
+We do not care about functions parameters and initializations either.
+Therefore, life is still easy.
+We only need to set up a stack of symbol tables, which can be easily done with the help of *std::unordered_map* and *std::vector*.
+### Step 3 Expressions & Statements
+Since we do in a one-pass style, this part is quite easy.
+### Step 4 *if* & *while*

+### Step 5 Functions